Free Cleaning Checklist | Find a Certified Professional | Find CRI Certified Vacuums & Carpet Cleaning Products | ISSA Consumer Cleaning Resources

 Finding a reputable, professional carpet and upholstery cleaning company to work for you is important.
 The right choice will provide peace of mind and confidence about the quality of service they perform.

-The IICRC is a nationally accredited, non-profit certification body that works to protect consumers from deceptive and unreliable companies in the cleaning, restoration and inspection industry.
-IICRC-Certified Firms and Technicians must meet the highest industry standards to maintain their good standing.
+The IICRC is a nationally accredited, non-profit certification body that works to protect consumers from deceptive and unreliable companies in the cleaning, restoration and inspection industry. cleantrust-Certified Firms and Technicians must meet the highest industry standards to maintain their good standing.

 The IICRC provides access to local service providers ranging from carpet cleaning and water damage restoration to mold and microbial remediation.